carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-mca.rst

 In the dot-product example, there are anti-dependencies introduced by instructions from different iterations.
-However, those dependencies can be removed at register renaming stage (at the cost of allocating register aliases, and therefore consuming temporary registers).
+However, those dependencies can be removed at register renaming stage (at the cost of allocating register aliases, and therefore consuming physical registers).

 Table *Average Wait times* helps diagnose performance issues that are caused by the presence of long latency instructions and potentially long data dependencies